GowayLee/Saytring/README.md

 ## Intro

-Saytring is an experimental language with hybird features designed to provide users with an intuitive and natural experience for string manipulation.
+Saytring is an experimental language with hybrid features designed to provide users with an intuitive and natural experience for string manipulation.

-In this language, strings are treated as first-class citizens, allowing users to perform various flexible operations by calling functions and freely combine them, such as concatenation, replacement, substring slicing, reversing strings and so on.
+In this language, strings are treated as first-class citizens, allowing users to perform various flexible operations by calling functions and freely combining them, such as concatenation, replacement, substring slicing, reversing strings, and more.

 The design of this language is also inspired by natural language.
-Various syntax sugers are added to feature a clear and concise syntax that enables users to easily create, modify, and manipulate strings.
+Various syntactic sugars are added to feature a clear and concise syntax that enables users to easily create, modify, and manipulate strings.

-For example, you can simply use `ask` to get user input, the `say` method to output information, or `together` to concatenate multiple strings.
+For example, you can simply use `ask` to get user input, the `say` function to output data, or `+` to concatenate multiple strings.
 These designs make programming more interactive and enjoyable, rather than just tedious code writing.

 ```
 # Declare a String valriable
-define user_answer
+define user_answer as ("wo shi nai long")

 # Read from user input with prompt
 ask "Tell me your answer: " as user_answer

 # Print variable
-say "Your anser is: " together user_answer
+say("Your anwser is: " + user_answer;)
 ```

 ---